 Your Welcome Guide will contain your username (student number) and password.
 You will be able to use these to login to your new Queen's email account.
 Please check on a regular basis as the University and your academic department will use your Queen's email to send you crucial information that you need to know before arriving.

-Information about Welcome and Iinduction events is available online at www.qub.ac.uk/welcome from early August.
+Information about Welcome and Induction events is available online at www.qub.ac.uk/welcome.
 Join our social media and check back regularly for updates and information about arrivals and settling in to Queen’s.

 International Welcome and Orientation takes place just before the main welcome ‘week’ – international students should receive information from Admissions in June (or directly from the Study Abroad / Erasmus team if appropriate).

-There are three elements to the Welcome and Induction:
+There are three elements to the Welcome and Induction Programme:

 Welcome and Induction Week (19 - 23 September) is a compulsory part of your timetable and all students are required to attend, so please ensure that you are available.
 During this week, some Schools will start their lecture programmes or run courses, which it is essential for students to undertake.